rossliam2212/ASCIIRogueLikeGame/README.md

 ```

 ## Game Levels
-There are 5 different levels that the player must make their way through.
+There are five different levels that the player must make their way through.
 The levels are all in basic txt files can be
 found [here](https://github.com/rossliam2212/ASCIIRogueLikeGame/tree/main/Code/levels).
 The '=' characters that are in the
 level txt files represent spaces in the level.
-They do not appear while playing the game, they are replayed with
+They do not appear while playing the game, they are replaced with
-spaces when the level txt file is read in during the game.
+spaces when each level txt file is read in during the game.

 Here is an example of how the level 1 looks when playing the game:
 ![1](https://user-images.githubusercontent.com/73957889/203439973-41bdd2e2-830e-4bb4-b654-c86a336b2ae8.png)